MouradRashwan/Queue-library/README.md

+# Queue library
-# Queue is a generic data structure library written in C.
+Queue is a generic data structure library written in C, supports both static and dynamic allocation.